charlesll/xanes-mayotte/src/MODELLING_THERMODYNAMIC.md

 ## Overview

-This script performs thermodynamic modelling of Fe and S redox states in basaltic melts using the Ionic Polymeric Approach (IPA), implemented in the **ctsfg6 Fortran code**.
+This script performs thermodynamic modelling of Fe and S redox states in basanite-to-phonolite glasses using the Ionic Polymeric Approach (IPA), implemented in the **ctsfg6 Fortran code**.

 ## Methodology